- Vitamin A (100% as beta-carotene)

 Organic Eleuthero (Root)

 Eleuthero is one of the world’s most widely studied herbs, dating back 2,000 years in Chinese medical records.
-Recognized as an important adaptogen––a category of herbs that helps the body in adapting to stress through a variety of normalizing mechanisms––it aids in the recovery of chronic fatigue, enhances energy, balances hormones and improves overall health.
-Also known as Siberian ginseng, it is not related to true ginseng (Panax ginseng) but named for its powerful healing properties and the region where it originated.
+It is recognized as an important adaptogen––a category of herbs that helps the body adapt to stress through a variety of normalizing mechanisms.* Also known as Siberian ginseng, it is not related to true ginseng (Panax ginseng) but named for its powerful healing properties and the region where it originated.

 - Improves overall health through a variety of normalizing mechanisms